tech-for-better/Speak-Easy/README.md

 ## Database setup

 - Create a .env.local file in the root of the project and add the Environment variables provided by Supabase.
-They can be found in the Project documentation.
+They can be found in the Project documentation and on Supabase platform under Speak-Easy project, Settings, API.

 - To be able to maintain the data in the database you need to sign in the Supabase platform using Speak-Easy Github account.
 The credentials can be found in the Project documentation.

--

 ---

 ## 📆 Project Timeline

-Admin
+### Admin

 Project duration: 28 June to 4 August 2021 with a Showcase on 11 August.